openNDS/openNDS/docs/source/fas.rst

 FAS should then serve a suitable error page informing the client user that they are already logged in.

-Running FAS on your Nodogsplash router
+Running FAS on your openNDS router
 **************************************

 FAS has been tested using uhttpd, lighttpd, ngnix, apache and libmicrohttpd.